haproxy/haproxy/doc/lua-api/index.rst

   If the buffer cant receive more data, a 'nil' value is returned.

   :param class_channel channel: The manipulated Channel.
-  :returns: a string containig the avalaiable line or nil.
+  :returns: a string containing the available line or nil.

 .. js:function:: Channel.set(channel, string)